 Can You File an Insurance Claim Without a Police Report?

-Yes, it’s possible to file an insurance claim without a police report in Michigan, but it may not always be easy.
-For simple property damage or minor injuries, some insurers will still process a claim based on photos, witness statements, or vehicle damage alone.
-However, without a police report, the burden of proof is often heavier especially if the other driver denies fault or if there’s limited physical evidence.
+Yes, it is possible to file an insurance claim without a police report in Michigan, but doing so can create additional challenges.
+For minor crashes or property damage claims, insurers may rely on photos, witness statements, or vehicle damage alone.
+However, when questions arise about who is at fault, the absence of a police report can make disputes harder to resolve, especially if the other driver denies responsibility or physical evidence is limited.

-A police report acts as neutral, third-party documentation of what happened.
-It helps establish key facts: who was involved, what was said at the scene, and whether any citations were issued.
-While it’s not required in every case, it can be the difference between a smooth settlement and a disputed claim.
+A police report provides neutral, third party documentation of what occurred at the scene.
+It helps establish key facts such as the parties involved, statements made at the time, and whether any citations were issued.
+While not required in every situation, a police report can significantly influence whether a claim proceeds smoothly or becomes contested.

 To help you understand where it matters most, here’s a breakdown: